On the equivalence between $\Theta_{n}$-spaces and iterated Segal spaces: Introduction

-The goal of this short paper is to give a new, conceptual proof of this equivalence: we will show that both models are the \icats{} of algebras for a monad on the \icat{} of $n$-globular spaces (i.e. presheaves of spaces on the $n$-globular category, cf. Definition~\ref{defn:bbGn}), and that these two monads are equivalent.
+The goal of this short paper is to give a new, conceptual proof of this equivalence: we will show that both models are the \icats{} of algebras for a monad on the \icat{} of $n$-globular spaces (i.e.\ presheaves of spaces on the $n$-globular category, cf.\ Definition~\ref{defn:bbGn}), and that these two monads are equivalent.
 This also brings out the relation between $(\infty,n)$-categories and $n$-categories: strict $n$-categories are the algebras for the analogous monad on the category of $n$-globular \emph{sets}.

 Our proof only makes use of formal properties of the \icat{} of spaces that hold for all $\infty$-topoi, so we obtain a comparison between iterated Segal objects and Segal $\bbT_{n}$-objects in any $\infty$-topos $\mathcal{X}$.
-In fact, our comparison works for a general class of \icats{} (equipped with a full subcategory of ``constant'' objects), which allows us to apply the comparison iteratively and conclude that Segal $\bbT_{n_{1}} \times \cdots \times \bbT_{n_{k}}$-objects in $\mathcal{X}$ that are \emph{reduced} (i.e. satisfy certain constancy conditions) are equivalent to Segal $\bbT_{n_{1}+\cdots+n_{k}}$-objects.
+In fact, our comparison works in sufficient generality to allow us to conclude iteratively that Segal $\bbT_{n_{1}+\cdots+n_{k}}$-objects in $\mathcal{X}$ are equivalent to Segal $\bbT_{n_{1}} \times \cdots \times \bbT_{n_{k}}$-objects that are \emph{reduced} (i.e.\ satisfy certain constancy conditions).

-\begin{remark} In this paper we are concerned with the ``algebraic'' theory of $(\infty,n)$-categories, i.e. we will not invert the fully faithful and essentially surjective morphisms.
-However, it is easy to see that the fully faithful and essentially surjective morphisms are preserved under our equivalence, so the two models remain equivalent after this localization.
-For iterated Segal spaces this localization corresponds, by results of Rezk (for $n = 1$), Barwick and Lurie (for the generalization to $\infty$-topoi), to the full subcategory of \emph{complete} objects, and it is also easy to show that these correspond under our equivalence to the complete $\bbT_{n}$-spaces of Rezk. \end{remark}
+In this paper we focus on the ``algebraic'' theory of $(\infty,n)$-categories, i.e.\ we do not invert the appropriate class of ``fully faithful and essentially surjective morphisms''.
+However, this localization is given for both $n$-fold Segal spaces and $\bbTn$-spaces by restricting to subcategories of \emph{complete} objects, and our equivalence is easily seen to restrict to an equivalence between these subcategories.